yem82/CV/README.md

 #### Makers Academy (April 2019 to July 2019)

 - Curious and passionate about code.

-[PROVIDE EVIDENCE]
+Object oriented principles
+writing clean code
+reading books such as A Handbook of Agile Software Craftsmanship (Authored by Robert C. Martin) and Practical Object-Oriented Design (Sandi Metz) to assist learning

-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner

+Makers has provided me with the tools to become a self-directed learner.

+During the course we had a day to learn any new language we desired.
+I chose Python and decided to challenge myself by test-driving a fizzbuzz program.
+I learnt how to do unit testing and write code to pass tests with python (unittest)

+Another example, is with the speed I was able to learn how to use javascript to manipulate the DOM Vanilla Javascript notes app

-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator

-- OOP, TDD, MVC, DDD
-- Agile/XP
+The emotional intelligence (EI) curriculum at Makers helped me develop a deeper understanding of empathy, feedback and team communication.
+Collaboration was especially important during our final team project.
+I understood that there were many ways to achieve the same result for speech-to-text functionality.
+I listened to each team-member's opinion of the direction to take and weighed out the positives and potential blockers we will face.
+I researched Dialogflow API, which has Google Assistant built-in.
+When I presented the benefits of using this API, the team agreed to integrate the API with our app to allow users to respond to questions with their voice.

-- Ruby, Rails, JavaScript
+•	Programming languages - Ruby, Java, JavaScript
+•	Web Development (Rails and Sinatra)
+•	Mobile Development (Android Studio)
+• Agile/XP
+•	Debugging Web and Mobile Applications
+•	PostgreSQL
+•	OOP, TDD, MVC and CICD
-- RSpec, Jasmine
+• Testing suites - RSpec, Jasmine, Capybara, JUnit, Espresso

 #### Imperial College London (2017 to 2018)

-- Creative Writing
+- Creative Writing:
 - Discovered how to harness my creativity through story-telling

 #### King's College London (2012 to 2015)

-- Biomedical Science
+- BSc (Hons) Biomedical Science
 - Student Ambassador
 - Staff-student liason committee
-- Hugh Davey Award for 'student who contributed most to the degree'
+- Achieved the Hugh Davey Award: 'student who contributed most to the degree'

 #### Langley Park School for Boys (2010 to 2012)